 Certain dispensations may be granted to employees according to their particular job roles and if your department has a 'hospitality register' you should comply with any relevant procedures.
 Your designated manager will tell you if any apply to you.

 However, in all cases you should:

-- make a record of all invitations to functions and report these to your manager - make a record of all free services and goods you receive and report these to your manager

-• consult your designated manager if in any doubt
+- make a record of all free services and goods you receive and report these to your manager - consult your designated manager if in any doubt

 Legacies